Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Proof of Lemma

 \section{Proof of Lemma \ref{lemma:MG1_delay}}

 We prove this lemma using the delay analysis for M/G/c queue with multiple customer classes in \cite{Federgruen-1988}.
-According to formula (11) in \cite{Federgruen-1988}, the approximation of waiting time for general case is
+According to formula (11) in \cite{Federgruen-1988}, the approximation of average waiting time for the general case is

-where $\rho$ is the utilization, $V$ is the service time random variable, $B$ is the probablity of delay in the M/M/c system with the same expected service time.
-The approximation formula \eqref{eq:MG1_delay} is exact in the M/G/1 case \cite{Federgruen-1988}.
+where $\lambda$ is total arrival rate, $V$ is the service time random variable, $\rho = \lambda \Exp [V]$, $c$ is the number of servers, and $b$ is the probability that all servers are occupied in an M/M/c system with the same expected service time.
+The approximation \eqref{eq:MG1_delay} becomes exact in our case of a single server (c=1) \cite{Federgruen-1988}.

+Consider the M/G/1 queue at AP $i$.
+According to Little's Theorem \cite{Bertsekas-Gallager-1987}, the probability that the server is occupied in the M/M/1 queue with the same expected service time $\Exp[V]$ is